jcollard/ChessAppDevlog/README.md

 # Last Thoughts / What's next?

 Well... that's it!
-I refactored a Chess program in C# to use a more Object Oriented style.
-It was a really fun experiment and I'm hoping to rework some version of this into a class project / practice exercise in one of my courses.
+I refactored a Chess program in C# to use an Object Oriented design.
+It was a really fun experiment and I'm hoping to rework some version of this into a class project / practice exercise for future courses.

 It really is a tough skill to learn and apply but you can end up with something that is much more maintainable without the need to start over from scratch.

 The main goal here was to create a program that could be unit tested and it should be noted here that there are MANY more methods than the original project.